gretatuckute/DecodingSensitivityMapping/README.md

   year={2018}
 }

-*In collaboration with Lars Kai Hansen and Sofie T. Hansen, Technical University of Denmark, 2018*
+*In collaboration with Professor Lars Kai Hansen and Dr. Sofie T. Hansen, Technical University of Denmark, 2018*

-Code for analyzing EEG, implementation and optimization of Support Vector Machines (SVM), computation of EEG-based sensitivity mapping